hima-97/Puzzle-Website/README.md

 # Functionality

-- Login/Register
+- Login/Register:

 The extension features like recording high score or history can be reasons for players to login or register. <br>
 We focus on two types of users in this puzzle website, administrators and players. <br>
 Only administrators need to login in order to update the puzzles.

-- Play Puzzle
+- Play Puzzle:

 Anyone can play a selected puzzle with some illustrations at the selection page. <br> Users can play by drag and drop the pieces from the panel, which are loaded from the server. <br>

-- Update Puzzle
+- Update Puzzle:

 Only administrators can update a puzzle.
 For example, some common settings are name, time, etc.

-- Delete Puzzle
+- Delete Puzzle:

 Only administrators can delete a puzzle.

-- Multiplayer
+- Multiplayer:

 Two or more players can play the same puzzle at the same time.

-- Leaderboard
+- Leaderboard:

 Leaderboard position is calculated from the history.